 Job Cost integrates with Sales Order Processing (SOP).
 In addition to invoice costs being updated in Job Cost, you can use the full invoicing system of SOP, including pricing, invoice formats, and line item taxes.

 When entering inventory transactions using SOP, you can select whether to bill through SOP or bill through Job Cost.

-If you are using SOP to bill jobs, see Setting up SOP invoicing in Job Cost (page 128).
-If you are using SOP only to enter inventory transactions and will bill jobs through Job Cost, see Entering inventory transactions using SOP (page 128).
+If you are using SOP to bill jobs, see Setting up SOP invoicing in Job Cost38.
+If you are using SOP only to enter inventory transactions and will bill jobs through Job Cost, see Entering inventory transactions using SOP39.